thiagodebastos/react-stylus-boilerplate/README.md

-# react-boilerplate - Boilerplate for "SurviveJS - React"
+# react-boilerplate - Boilerplate from "SurviveJS - React"

 See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.